kevinolega/callcentertrainingtips/about.md

 ### UPDATE 2013:

 I eventually worked in a call center.
 I have been working in a call center for three years.
-In my first year I almost failed regularization.
+In my first year, I almost failed regularization.
 My new boss told me that my previous boss recommended me for termination.
 He didn't stop there though.
 He helped me identify my strengths and overcome my weaknesses and eventually I got regularized.
 The next month, I was awarded top agent for customer feedback.
-The following year I was awarder top agent again for the most number of repair calls converted into sales.
+The following year, I was awarded top agent again for the most number of repair calls converted into sales.
 Using the same method my boss taught me, I just got really better at what I did.
 If you're interested I can also teach you.
 Just send me a message.

 ### Update 2017:

 I have left the call center after three years.
-I was top agent twice and was classified super agent for the day.I now work from home taking care of foreign clients with their business.
-I used the call center money to buy the computers I need for a home based work setup, I bought the tools to build a beautiful kitchen, I bought a few bikes to take care of my transportation and I enrolled at CrossFit to help manage my depression.
+I was a top agent twice and was classified super agent for the day.I now work from home taking care of foreign clients with their business.
+I used the call center money to buy the computers I need for a home-based work setup, I bought the tools to build a beautiful kitchen, I bought a few bikes to take care of my transportation and I enrolled at CrossFit to help manage my depression.

 [My lessons have helped hundreds of Filipinos get hired in a call center](https://callcentertrainingtips.com/testimonials).